MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

 * New currency: Bits'mdo' BSD
+* New currency: CatoCoin CATO
 * New currency: Latino Token LATINO
+* New currency: TRONBITCOIN TBTC
 * New currency: TurtleNetwork TN
 * New: Added MetaMask support for all ERC20 tokens except Flix.
 * Fix: EDD: Show receipt when _not_ using MCC on checkout.